alugili/NotificationsService/README.md

 # Notifications Service for the Code Management System - an Extension for the SDK Fix Check-in

 ## Motiviation
-Todo: need more discussion!
+Todo: need more discussion!</br>

-Solution 1- Microservices which is applied in this project Solution 2- Pipleline solution, which done by using Bash-shell and curl- build-in the Bitbucket Pipleline.
-Easy to integrate, but not flexible.
+Solution 1- Microservices which is applied in this project</br>
+Solution 2- Pipleline solution, which done by using Bash-shell and curl- build-in the Bitbucket Pipleline.
+Easy to integrate, but not flexible.</br>

 ## Requirements </br>
 &nbsp;&nbsp;&nbsp;&nbsp;Prototype: Visual Studio 2022 / ASP.NET CORE / C# 10 </br>